wanghaisheng/responsive-landing-page-starter/content/blog/en/the-ultimate-list-of-iphone-app-ideas.md

 ## Education

 1. Create an app for remote learning.
 These already exist, but I bet you can make an even better one!
-What if you added AI that could detect students faces when you hovered over them and then gave you
+What if you added AI that could detect students' faces when you hovered over them and then gave you information about each student?
 2. I'm obsessed with to-do lists.
 I use them to manage everything.
-There are a million To-Do lists, but even the best program out there most likely doesn't have every feature that would work best with your productivity system if you are into to-do lists.
+There are a million To-Do lists, but even the best program out there most likely doesn't have every feature that would work best with your productivity system.
 Code a to-do list with two features the to-do list you are currently using don't have.
-3. Continuing with the to-do list theme, I currently use a calendar app, notes app, reminder app, and a to-do list to manage my entire life.
+3. Continuing with the to-do list theme, I use a calendar app, notes app, reminder app, and a to-do list to manage my entire life.
 I would love it if someone created an app that combined all these things into one master app I could use to manage everything.
 4. Build an app that highlights a coding library or framework every day.
 5. There are many apps to teach people how to code, but not as many that
 6. Develop a "standup app" for kids in classrooms.